fisherback/-Coming-Soon-Portfolio-Page/README.md

 ---

 ### 📌 Coming Soon
-- UX portfolio tools for neurodivergent professionals
+### Focus By Design
-- Writing, planning, and organization apps for workplace success
+An online UX studio focused on accessibility.
-- Accessibility-first design resources
+A digital space creating accessibility-first resources for modern workspaces.

 ---

-> Accessibility isn’t just a feature.
+Accessibility isn’t just a feature.
 It’s the foundation.